pudly/schmopera-hugo/content/articles/war-and-peace.md

 youtube_url = ""

 +++
 The Welsh National Opera bring their ambitious 2018 production of Prokofiev's mammoth _War and Peace_ to the Royal Opera for two performances after successful run last year in Cardiff, a feat not unlike the reading of Tolstoy's epic on which it is based.
 Written in the 1940s, during the time of the German invasion of the Soviet Union and the Great Patriotic War, Prokofiev's version of the novel draws direct comparison to the unrest experienced during the Napoleonic invasion of 1812 upon which the story is centred.

+>There were a few magical, sparkling moments on stage that were completely true to the book.

 During the 1940s _War and Peace_ became a symbol of nationalistic pride for the people of Russia as they struggled to maintain their country's freedom.
 Robert Innes Hopkins' production designs heightened this parallel by contrasting the lavish 19th-century ballroom of Imperial Russia in Act I (Peace) with scenes of warfare and turmoil of a 20th-century, German-occupied Russia (War).
 This provided some historical context for the opera, connecting the two works and demonstrating how Prokofiev's opera was inspired by and has become a continuation of Tolstoy's great novel.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1564334446/media/2019/07/WNOWarandPeace.jpg){{% /md %}}